cloudy1gor/tst/README.md

 3. Run `make docker.wp.bash` - to run the terminal inside the Docker WordPress Container
 4. Run `sh /var/www/html/wp-config/scripts/install_plugins.sh` - To install default plugins.
 5. Import the website backup file from live or staging environment.
 Don't forget to set up the right domain names.

+### The theme files are located in the src/themes/ directory.